Off the Rails - Yarmouth (HR)

 Lower the heat and simmer until the ham falls apart.
 You may have to top up

 with hot water from the kettle.
-Strain the ham through
+Strain the ham through a sieve

-and gently simmer until the liquid is clear.
+gently simmer until the liquid is clear.
 Strain through muslin and while

 still hot melt in a leaf or 2 of gelatine.